 How to set sag on a dirt bike on your own is often asked.
 Which is what this article aims to answer.
 Why is this question important?
 Well setting sag on a dirt bike is one of the most important things to do.
 But the question often asked is how to set dirt bike sag by yourself to your weight.
 Let’s take a look for the rear suspension…

-How to set dirt bike sag by yourself to your weight can be done using the Motool Slacker V3 digital suspension tuner.
-Firstly, you need to measure your bike’s free sag, static sag and then rider sag (race sag).
-What if your weight is heavier than average?
-You will probably need to shorten sag (i.e. tighten the shock lock nut and turn it clockwise).
-But what if your weight is less than average?
-You’ll probably need to lengthen sag (i.e. loosen the shock lock nut and turn it anticlockwise)
+How you set dirt bike sag by yourself to your weight is best done with a Motool Slacker V4 digital suspension tuner.
+Step one: Measure your bike’s free sag, static sag and rider sag (race sag).
+If your weight is heavier than average you need to shorten sag.
+If your weight is less than average you need to lengthen sag.

 How to set dirt bike sag by yourself to your weight can be done using the Motool Slacker V3 digital suspension tuner

 Whilst using the Motool Slacker V3 digital suspension tuner is more expensive than adjusting your dirt bike sag with mates, it does mean you can adjust your dirt bike sag on your own without help from others.

 How does the Motool Slacker V3 digital suspension tuner work?